MrBunsy/3DPrintedClocks/README.md

 Using degreased and oiled bearings clocks can run reliably with ~40uW.
 With greased bearings you will need at least ~65uW.
 There is always a trade off to be had: heavier weights provide more power and in theory make the clock more reliable - except they also require more robust plates and can cause the plates to bend, making the clock less reliable.
 Newer designs use M4 machine screws through the whole length of the pillars which help with rigidity.

-Finally `genGears` creates the Arbor objects which represent the physical gears that will be printed.
-Reducing the thickness of the gears reduces friction (so we can run with a lighter weight) but also reduces their strength.
+Finally `genGears` creates the Arbor objects which represent the physical gears that will be printed (note that these will be wrapped up in ArborsForPlates later, which provides dimensions not yet known at this stage).
+Reducing the thickness of the gears reduces friction, so we can run with a lighter weight, but also reduces their strength.
 Therefore I usually have thick gears for the chain wheel and reduce the thickness towards the escapement.
 ```python
 moduleReduction=0.9